rjshvjy/puvi/.dev-index/code_usage_report.md

 - Files: 1

 ### material_tags
-- Used by modules: masters_common, purchase
+- Used by modules: purchase, masters_common
 - Files: 2
 - Functions using this table:
   - get_materials in puvi-backend/puvi-backend-main/modules/purchase.py